 A Continuing Legacy

-Through the last few years of his life, Robert McQuilkin continued to proffer counsel to Billy Graham, and in early 1951 he offered some advice about his new radio program called The Hour of Decision, urging him to let Cliff Barrows have the last word on the show so that “…the final climax of Billy Graham’s message would be the plea to take Christ as Savior.
+Through the last few years of his life, Dr. Robert McQuilkin continued to proffer counsel to Billy Graham.
+In early 1951, he wrote a letter advising him on his new radio program “The Hour of Decision,” urging him to let song leader Cliff Barrows have the last word on the show, so that “…the final climax of Billy Graham’s message would be the plea to take Christ as Savior.
 If necessary, you could plead for support earlier in the broadcast.”

-Well Cliff you did it again.
+Well Cliff, you did it again.
 Thank you for writing this article.
 I just loved it.
 I have always loved Billy Graham.
 He has been a great inspiration in my life–he is also from my home state of North Carolina.
 Thank you again.
 Please keep writing, I sure do enjoy the stories.
-Sincerely, your friend Maye Wiggins

 By providing the private correspondence between two thoughtful and powerful men, you’ve succeeded in personalizing both of them for your readers.
 You have also helped me to understand and care about their beliefs.
 I really enjoyed this piece.